janosh/dielectrics/paper/paper.typ

 <sec:dfpt-validation>
 To validate our DFPT results, @fig:exp-vs-us-vs-petousis-diel-total compares our ab-initio results generated using the `wf_dielectric_constant` workflow in `atomate` @mathew_atomate_2017 against available experimental dielectric constants collected in @petousis_benchmarking_2016@petousis_high-throughput_2017.
 While we achieve better agreement with experiment than Petousis as indicated by the lower MAE of 16.5 (vs 20.4) and higher $R^2$ of 0.41 (vs 0.0), and similar performance to MP (MAE = 14.9, $R^2 = 0.12$), we incur a slightly larger fraction of outliers than either of them at 14% (vs 9% and 10%, respectively).
 We define outliers as points with absolute relative deviation greater than $plus.minus 50 %$ relative to experiment.
 The reason we nonetheless achieve higher $R^2$ is due to the lack of extreme outliers; we have more but they are less severe.
 This is advantageous in high-throughput settings where the goal is to guide experiment.
 Even rare cases of extreme outliers will show up given sufficient throughput and extreme permittivity overpredictions are more likely to result in wasted experimental effort.

-We note that while the data in MP was generated with the same `atomate` workflow as designed and benchmarked by #cite(<petousis_benchmarking_2016>, form: "prose"), our data is expected to deviate from MP/Petousis due to our departure in choice of VASP parameters described in @sec:dfpt-to-dielectric, most notably the use of `PBE_54` POTCARs, increased $k$-point density of 3000 points per atom, increased `ENCUT` = 700~eV plane wave energy cutoff and decreased `EDIFF`$ = 10^−7 thin "eV"$ SCF convergence criterion.
+We note that while the data in MP was generated with the same `atomate` workflow as designed and benchmarked by #cite(<petousis_benchmarking_2016>, form: "prose"), our data is expected to deviate from MP/Petousis due to our departure in choice of VASP parameters described in @sec:dfpt-to-dielectric, most notably the use of `PBE_54` POTCARs, increased $k$-point density of 3000 points per atom, increased `ENCUT` = 700~eV plane wave energy cutoff and decreased `EDIFF`$= 10^−7 thin "eV"$ SCF convergence criterion.
 All of the above, though most notably the newer pseudopotentials may explain the less extreme outliers with respect to experiment.
 Overall, the variations with respect to MP/Petousis are within reason for run-to-run variability using slightly modified settings.

 #figure(
-  pdf-img("figs/exp-vs-us-vs-petousis-vs-mp-diel-total.pdf"),
+  image("figs/exp-vs-us-vs-petousis-vs-mp-diel-total.pdf"),
   caption: [
     Comparison of experimental and DFPT-computed values for total permittivity $epsilon_"tot"$.
 Our data shows lower MAE and higher $R^2$ but more outliers (defined as points with $> 50 %$ error) compared to Petousis et al. Comparing our DFPT dielectric constants with experimental values, we achieve an MAE of 16.5 and $R^2$ of 0.4 while MP results attain a slightly lower MAE of 14.9 and $R^2$ of 0.125.
 A CSV file with the plotted experimental data is available on #link("https://github.com/janosh/dielectrics/blob/68839f9d8/data/others/petousis/exp-petousis.csv")[GitHub].
   ],